 Anyway, let’s review the most common issues that might affect the bounce rate data:

 - Duplicate tracking code.
-If you notice that all your bounce rates close to zero, you have trouble with duplicate tracking codes.
+If you notice that all your bounce rates are close to zero, you have trouble with duplicate tracking codes.

 - Events in Google Analytics are set up wrong.
 You know that the events in Google Analytics are interactive by default.
 Thus, if you use them regularly, try to switch minor ones off.